 In 1987 it was taken over by the Probation Service (and later its various successors) – it is conveniently close to the Law Courts.
 This resulted in the most interesting alteration in any church.
 Besides screening in the two chancel chapels for use as meeting-rooms, and inserting a mezzanine floor in the north aisle, a three-tier structure has been inserted in the nave which gradually increases in height, rather than a simple mezzanine.
 Below, it has been excavated on two descending levels (which provided an opportunity for an archæological investigation).

 The whole arrangement provides a number of communicating but discrete spaces.
 Other improvements include restoring the north aisle roof in 2007.
-MoveOn East, the latest successor of the Probation Service, vacated the building in 2012.
-It then stood empty until 2017, when the Trust itself decided to move its base of operations there.
-This will provide us with an identifiable base in the city, in which a variety of activities can be housed, including a visitors’ centre, as well as the Trust’s administrative offices.
+MoveOn East followed the Probation Service, until 2012.
+The church then stood empty until 2017, when the Trust decided to move its base of operations there, creating a Visitor Centre, which closed when the Covid pandemic came along.
+As well as the Trust’s administrative offices, the church is also home to New Routes.